NandanaPathirage/ClassProject/README.md

    - **Introduction**: Hi, I'm Jane Smith, interested in software development and AI.
    - **Favorite Programming Language**: JavaScript, because it's essential for web development and has a great ecosystem.

+3. **Seth Wagener**
+   - **Introduction**: Hi, I'm Seth, my interests are game dev, most things to do with computer science and playing challenging games.
+   - **Favorite Programming Language**: C#, mainly because it is what I have used throughout my learning and any of my random projects.

 ## Step 1: Fork the Repository
 1. Go to the repository link provided by the instructor.
 2. Click the "Fork" button at the top right corner of the repository page.